-The Compensation Committee of the Board of Directors (the "Committee") continues to believe that our compensation policies should accomplish the three simple objectives listed below.
-The Committee believes that complicated compensation approaches which seek to incentivise or disincentivise too many different behaviors will create confusion and result in unintended consequences, like causing employees to seek short-term profit at the expense of long-term growth or vice versa.
-The Committee believes that focusing on clear and simple objectives will yield the best results.
+The Compensation Committee of the Board of Directors (the "Committee") continued its compensation views and policies from prior years.
+These policies have, over time, been successful for the Company and its shareholders.
+We believe that our compensation policies should be simple and should accomplish the three clear objectives listed below.
+The Committee avoids complicated compensation approaches which seek to incentivize or disincentivize too many different behaviors, which the Committee believes create confusion and may result in unintended consequences, like causing employees to seek short-term profit at the expense of long-term growth or vice versa.
+The Committee believes that focusing on clear objectives will yield the best results.